UNiXMIT/UNiXSF/README.md

 - Quixy defect QuickLink.
 Uses the active case tab to formulate the Quixy URL to open.
 If no case is open it will open the Quixy homepage.

--  Creates URLS to Quixy defects in queues (if you have the R&D Change Requests column visible).
+-  Creates URLs to Quixy defects in queues (if you have the R&D Change Requests column visible).
    ![2](images/QuixyQueueLink.png)

 - Highlights Fixed defects ('Planned in new release' or 'Software update provided' statuses) in Pending Release Queue.
    ![3](images/defectHighlight.png)

 - FTS SFTP QuickLink.
-Uses the active case tab to get the FTS Account/Password details.
-If no case is open it will open the FTS homepage.  (tested with WinSCP - https://winscp.net).
+Uses the active case tab to get the FTS Account/Password details (tested with WinSCP - https://winscp.net).
+If no case is open it will open the FTS homepage.
    The application used depends on the default app set in the OS for SFTP Protocol:
    ![6](images/sftp.png)
    This can be changed in Settings -> Apps -> Default apps -> Choose default applications by protocol